19 Super-Smart Tips on How to Save Money on Utilities

 10. Upgrade to Energy-Efficient Appliances

-Heating and cooling systems, refrigerators, ovens and washers and dryers cost quite a bit of money upfront, but investing in energy-efficient options will save you money in the long run.
+Heating and cooling systems, refrigerators, ovens, washers and dryers cost quite a bit of money upfront, but investing in energy-efficient options will save you money in the long run.
 Make sure you get one with the official Energy Star label.

 Because these big-ticket appliances are an investment, you might need to budget and figure out ways to save money ahead of time.